Skip to main content

 formatsarifOutput format

-productionfalseEnable production mode
+productionfalseEnable production mode for every analysis

 changed-sinceOnly check files changed since this ref